BrunoSouzaPicinini/quarkus-bank-contracts/README.md

 > **_NOTE:_**  Quarkus now ships with a Dev UI, which is available in dev mode only at <http://localhost:8080/q/dev/>.

+#### Test Containers - DevMode

+It is recommended to install and run Podman or docker on the developer machine to start application in dev mode or run integration tests, either use testContainers

+###  <a href="https://podman.io/docs/installation">Podman Install guide</a>

 ## Packaging and running the application

 The application can be packaged using: